 The Center for Entrepreneurship and Innovation was established through a generous gift from alumni Mark Wilson and his wife Shelly Wilson.
-Mr. Mark Wilson serves as Chairman of the Wilberforce University Board of Trustees and is the CEO/Founder of Chime Solutions, Inc. The Wilsons have given their time and talent to Wilberforce University and are the examples we seek for our students.
-The Wilson’s generosity has positioned The Center as a place where ideas of entrepreneurship and innovation become reality.
+Mr. Wilson serves as Chairman of the Wilberforce University Board of Trustees and is the CEO/Founder of Chime Solutions, Inc. The Wilson give their time and talent to Wilberforce University and are models for our students.
+The Wilson’s generosity has positioned The Center as a place where entrepreneurship and innovation become reality.